tektronix/tm_devices/SECURITY.md

 ## Reporting a Vulnerability

-Please reach out directly to the maintainers to report a potential vulnerability. **Do not file a public issue.**
+Please reach out directly to the maintainers at tmdevicessupport@tektronix.com to report a potential vulnerability. **Do not file a public issue.**